jducoeur/jsext/README.md

 ## RichFuture

+jsext takes advantage of things you can do in Scala.js that aren't as easy in the JVM, to enhance Future with a few nice features.

+### withTimeout

 If you build a complex application in Scala.js, you will find that asynchronous programming winds up front-and-center.
 There are basically two ways to deal with this: either you make things deeply reactive (usually using the Facebook React library), or you do a lot of Future composition.

 Future composition is actually quite easy in Scala.js, and works well, but there is one key weakness: Scala's standard Future implementation has no concept of timeout.
 This is mildly inconvenient if you want your UI to be able to do things like time out requests, and it's a big problem if you are trying to test this Futures-based code using a package like utest.